 Millions of people in the United States alone suffer from addiction.
 While addiction can afflict anyone at any time, certain people are more vulnerable to addiction’s grip than others.
 Family and genetic history of addiction play a big role in its development, for example, as do environmental circumstances.

 When looking back to when addictions first develop, people often recall an element of peer pressure.
 The behavior in question may begin as a way to relax with friends, fit in with a social group, or gain acceptance from colleagues.
 Emotional trauma or abuse can also play a role, causing people to explore certain behaviors in order to numb the pain and find relief.

 No matter your reasons for struggling with addiction, our therapists and counselors are here to help you gain control of your life again.
 Connect with our team to schedule an appointment at Thriveworks in Seattle, WA today.

 Start an Addiction Treatment Program in Seattle, WA

 If you are struggling with addiction, you don’t have to go it alone.
 The first step in recovering is reaching out for support.
 When you are ready to begin therapy, Thriveworks in Seattle, WA is ready to help.

 We offer in-person and online appointments seven days a week.
 In fact, when you contact our office, you may even be able to meet with a therapist or counselor the very next day.
-We accept many different forms of health insurance and provide an exclusive list of enrollment perks when you sign up.
+We accept many different forms of health insurance and provide an exclusive list of membership perks when you sign up.

 Call Thriveworks in Seattle, WA today to schedule your first appointment.
 We look forward to helping you live the life you want to live.